carbon-language/carbon-lang/docs/designs/language-design-overview.md

 >
 > - `cb`: This collides with several acronyms and may not be especially
 >   memorable as referring to Carbon.
-> - `c6`: This seems a weird incorrect ordering of the atomic number and has
+> - `c6`: This seems a weird incorrect ordering of the atomic number and has a
->   unfortunate (if very bizarre) slang associations (NSFW, use caution if
+>   bad (if _extremely_ obscure) Internet slang association (NSFW, use caution
->   searching, as with too much Internet slang).
+>   if searching, as with too much Internet slang).
 > - `carbon`: This is an obvious and unsurprising choice, but also quite long.
 >
 > This seems fairly easy for us to change as we go along, but we should at some